ignite/modules/x/fundraising/spec/04_messages.md

 // MsgCancelAuction defines an SDK message for cancelling an auction type MsgCancelAuction struct {
-	Auctioneer      string // the owner of the auction AuctionId       uint64 // id of the auction
+	Auctioneer      string // the owner of the auction AuctionID       uint64 // id of the auction
 }
 ```